Navigating Cultural Nuances: Business Etiquette in Dubai

 10. Networking and Socializing

-• Attending business events, conferences, and social gatherings is vital for establishing connections.
+• Attend events, conferences, and social gatherings to establish connections.

-• Dubai Chamber of Commerce and other business councils regularly host networking opportunities.
+• Engage with organisations like Dubai Chamber of Commerce for opportunities.

 12. Challenges for Foreign Professionals and Solutions